aj-techsoul/ELECTRON-4-PHP/README.md

 ![alt text](https://github.com/AJ-TechSoul/ELECTRON-4-PHP/blob/master/electron4php.jpg?raw=true)
 # ELECTRON-4-PHP
-An easiest way to use php in electron
+An easiest way to use php in electron.
+- *For now its only supports MAC.
+And windows and Linux will be supported if php will be installed.
+I invite openly everyone to contribute in this project and make it working in window and linux also.*

 **Clone and run for a quick way to see Electron4PHP in action.**
 ```